nFrechen/roseguarden/README.md

 - The initial administrator-password is: pleasechangethepassword
 - please change the password after your first login

-Problems durring installation and running RoseGuarden
+Problems during installation and running RoseGuarden
 -----------------------------------------------------

 ** _Problem:_ **